 More about my overly-picky editorial demands

-I'd like to see more humor.
+On that note, I'd like to see more submissions that incorporate humor.
 No matter how serious the subject, don't be afraid of poking fun at yourself and others, acknowledging the absurdity of situations, or even engaging in silly word play.
 Humor allows your readers to take a break from the gravity of subjects like sexual harrassment or glass ceilings; breathe; and re-engage.
 For readers who disagree with you or are resistant to a point you're making, humor may disarm them and make them more open to what you have to say.

 The successful essay will include a story with sensory details that allow readers to imagine themselves in your place, as well as reflections on your experiences.
 I'm seeing pieces that fail on each side: Some that are simply anecdotes with no context or internality--something that you might share with coworkers in the break room after an interesting weekend--and some that are excessively internal or abstract.
 Neither extreme is desirable.